Rett syndrome is a rare genetic disorder that affects brain development, resulting in severe mental and physical disability.

 Almost all cases of Rett syndrome are caused by a mutation (a change in the DNA) in the MECP2 gene, which is found on the X chromosome (one of the sex chromosomes).

 The MECP2 gene contains instructions for producing a particular protein (MeCP2), which is needed for brain development.
 The gene abnormality prevents nerve cells in the brain from working properly.

-There's usually no family history of Rett syndrome, which means it isn't passed on from one generation to the next.
+There's usually no family history of Rett syndrome, which means it is not passed on from one generation to the next.
 Almost all cases (over 99%) are spontaneous, with the mutation occurring randomly.
-This is known as a 'de novo' mutation.

 Diagnosing Rett syndrome

 Rett syndrome is usually diagnosed based on your child's symptoms, and by ruling out other more common disorders.

 A diagnosis of Rett syndrome may not be made for a number of years because the syndrome is so rare and symptoms do not tend to appear until a child is between 6 and 18 months old.